whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

   </summary>

 My bamboo shakuhachi are not really traditional.
-They are not made from Madake (which I don't have a good source for), and most often I use bamboo in the *phylostachys* family, which includes black bamboo.
+They are usually not made from Madake (which I don't have a good source for), and most often I use bamboo in the *phylostachys* family, which includes black bamboo.
 They have a natural bore, with no manipulation of it’s shape.
-So if you are a strict traditionalist, these probably aren’t for you.
+So if you are a strict jiari-style enthusiast, these probably aren’t for you.
 Without the modifications to the bore, it may or may not provide the entire range of pitches that traditional shakuhachi players expect to find.
 I can promise that it will play the pentatonic minor scale with good accuracy through the first two octaves and a good player can likely get many of the "in-between" notes that are possible on typical shakuhachi.
 So if you want a beautiful, well-tuned flute that you can use for personal meditation, then you’ll probably love them.
 But if you are looking to play traditional honkyoku, these may or may not take you where you want to go.
 </details>

 <details-preamble></details-preamble>